 While they might not always show it, children are incredibly sensitive to everything going on in their parents’ lives.
-It’s therefore not surprising that the stress that family experiences from dealing with debt could have an impact on kids.
+It’s therefore not surprising that the stress caused by parental debt could have an impact on kids.

-So, does this mean that if you have debt your children are destined to have behavioural issues?
-Not exactly.
+So, does this mean that having parental debt means your children are destined to have behavioural issues?
+No. Absolutely not.
 The study didn’t find a direct cause-and-effect relationship between debt and behaviour issues.
-The researchers believe that the big difference between the households was in how parents reacted to debt and how they parented their children.
+Researchers believe that the big difference is in how parents reacted to debt and how they parented their children.

 Canadian Families Drowning in Debt

 Canadian parents are drowning in record amounts of debt.
-According to Statistics Canada, Canadians have $1.97 trillion in consumer debt – $585.8 million of which is consumer debt and $1.29 trillion of which is mortgage debt.
-That’s $21,580 in non-mortgage debt each and around $1.68 in debt for every dollar in disposable income that Canadians earn annually.
+According to Statistics Canada, as of the end of 2025, Canadians have $2.65 trillion in consumer debt, $195 trillion of which is mortgage debt.
+Credit card debt made up a whopping $131 billion.
+That’s $22,321 in non-mortgage debt each and around $1.77 in debt for every dollar in disposable income that Canadians earn annually.
+Most concerning is that, comparing the end of 2024 to the end of 2025, delinquency rates increased by over 5%.

 Given the results of the study, you might be wondering how it’s affecting your children and what you can do about it.